BioMoDeL/aesop/docs/elecsimilarity.rst

                             jobname=jobname)

 Finally, we are ready to run the analysis.
-To superpose structures before running, set superpose to True.
+To superpose structures before running, set superpose to True (please not that this superpositioning algorithm requires the Modeller library).
 To center structures before running, set center to True.
 Ideally, the end user should ensure that all PDB structures have consistent coordinates.
 This analysis will take several minutes, so please be patient::